c-higashi/myseleniumtest/README.md

 ### NOTES
 * Tests can currently only run in Chrome.
 * Logging is provided (though still WIP).
 * To change the versions for Selenium and other libraries, please update `build.gradle.kts`.
+* The example tests are executed against https://yltrue.com/automation.